oreiikichii/oreiikichii/README.md

 # things im interested in .
 <p> the persona series ,, p3p specifically. also . not persona but smt5v !
+<p> chainsaw man ,,, power + asa r my fav rns but i also like quanxi and her girls alot.
 <p> naruto + shippuen ,,, the uzumaki and uchiha clans specifically ,,,
 <p> bnha ! togachako and generally the league !!
 <p> mob psycho !!! estrogen could save literally all of them